 - Screen resolution will be 16 x 9 and 1080p in all rooms

 - We are working with the venue to have an Ethernet jack on a separate v-lan at each podium.
 Now this isn’t final but we want to make sure you have access to the internet.

 Sessions are 60 minutes long with 30 minutes between sessions.
 We expect your audience will be hungry for more.
 As you might know, a portion of our conference is dedicated to Open Spaces.
 Our Open Spaces are 4k sqft in the dead middle of the convention center.
 It’s moderated and all of those sessions make it onto the schedule.
 This is a great place to continue your conversation with everyone.
 Each year we add almost 100 additional sessions to the main schedule and they are generally quite well attended.

 As for slide deck templates, we don't have a common one you need to use.
 Please be creative and unique.
-We are, however, asking that you include a few sponsor slides and use the That Conference logo (we've posted the slides in PowerPoint and Keynote format):
+We are, however, asking that you include a few sponsor slides and use the That Conference logo (we've posted the slides at GitHub in PowerPoint and Keynote format):

 - A cover slide using year’s logo.